MRamya-sri/Python-Libraries/README.md

 NumPy is the fundamental package for scientific computing with Python.
 It contains among other things:

-- A powerful N-dimensional array object
+- A powerful N-dimensional array object.
-- Sophisticated (broadcasting) functions
+- Sophisticated (broadcasting) functions.
-- Useful linear algebra, Fourier transform, and random number capabilities
+- Useful linear algebra, Fourier transform, and random number capabilities.

 ### pandas